badu/gorm/README.md

 - [ ] Collect errors and their messages in one place
 - [ ] replace slices of strings with Collector
 - [ ] make StructField be able to provide a value
-- [ ] make Relationship have some methods so we can move code from ModelStruct
 - [ ] Relationships should be kept by ModelStruct

 # Comments and thoughts